 - Get on board with spending a ton of time on curry combing.
 Grooming gloves are great for this, you can use two hands at once and really get down to it.

 - You also need to use your hands to examine the ribs – make sure they are not poking out!
 Or they have disappeared.
 Many horses have trouble keeping weight in the winter, so monitor this by using your hands.

 - Hot toweling.
 This time-consuming method of total body grooming (or touch up grooming) is great for long coats.
 Hot and damp towels are used to “curry” the horse in small sections at a time.
 Use a cooler to cover each section as you finish to help dry your horse and keep him from chills.
 More on hot toweling here!

 This is the extent of Comet’s winter coat.

 - If you have an indoor wash rack with hot water and an indoor solarium for drying, please message me your address and expect me and my horses in a week or so.

 - For spot cleaning, you can likely get away with a hot towel on the spot.
-I am a firm believer that a good diet and overall health (including regular exercise) creates a coat that is easy to clean.
-You can find more tips on this subject here.
-In the winter, you will likely be skipping the full shampoo baths, so you have plenty of time for the oils to build up on your horse’s coat.
+I am a firm believer that a good diet and overall health, including regular exercise, creates a coat that is easy to clean.
+In the winter, you will likely be skipping the full shampoo baths, so you have plenty of time for the oils to build upon your horse’s coat.
 Good for sliding stains away!